Skip to Content

 Preventing Bacterial Growth in Stored Water when using it for plants

-Bacterial growth can form in gray water after about 24 hours of being collected.
+Bacterial growth can form in gray Water after about 24 hours of collection.

 Like most plants, algae need sunlight to bloom, so keeping storage containers in the dark and painting storage containers black can help avoid growth.

-Mosquitos are also commonly known to contaminate gray water, as they deem the properties of the water as suitable breeding grounds.
-It is not safe to ingest mosquitos or their larvae, so it is of utmost importance that they are avoided at all costs.
+Mosquitos are also commonly known to contaminate gray Water, as they deem the properties of the Water as suitable breeding grounds.
+It is unsafe to ingest mosquitos or their larvae, so avoiding them at all costs is of utmost importance.

 One way to prevent mosquitoes from entering storage containers is by keeping them in covered, dark places and keeping a layer of olive oil in them.